Seneca-SCPA/Applied-Problem-Solving/docs/data-collections.md

 2. DISPLAY:
       "Here are the stored student ID's:"

-3. ASSIGN: tmpID = next item from studentIDs
+3. ASSIGN: tmpID = studentIDs.NEXT

 4. Is tmpID empty?
       A) NO: